Amyda

 Both species were formerly considered subspecies of a single species, Amyda cartilaginea, but phylogenetic evidence supports both being distinct from one another.
 An undescribed species is also known from Borneo.

 The fossil taxon †'Amyda' gregaria from the Eocene of Inner Mongolia has been tentatively placed in the genus Trionyx.

+When it comes to the eating habits of Amyda, considering its multiple species, they are known for being opportunist omnivores.
+Their diet consists mainly of plants and fish.